May 23, 2020, Echo Lake Trailhead

 Arrival at Echo Lake

-I arrived at a trailhead still full of snowpack.
-Snowpack would be a big theme of this particular adventure.
+I arrived at a trailhead still covered by snowpack.
+Snowpack would be a big theme of this particular weekend.
 It wasn’t at all surprising the Sierras were still full of snow in May.
 But more on that later.

 I set off down the trail, past my very first PCT trail marker.
 Reading Wild by Cheryl Strayed had a big impression on me in my younger days.
 It felt auspicious to be traveling along the famed PCT, through a stretch that Cheryl may or may not have hiked.

 The trail began with a roughly 2 mile stretch along the northern shores of Lower and Upper Echo Lakes.
 This portion sits on non-wilderness land, and passes by a bunch of seriously nice lake houses.
 As of late May, it was also the only stretch completely devoid of snow.

 After some real estate voyeurism, the trail begins to ascend some large, mellow switchbacks, climbing up towards the wilderness area.
 From here hikers were enjoying sweeping views of the lower elevation lakes they just passed.